hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 Every moment the water is changing, the shore is changing, every moment the environment is changing, what is the river then?
 It is the name of this series of changes.
 So with the mind.
-That is the great Kshanika Vijnâna Vâda doctrine, most difficult to understand, but most rigorously and logically worked out in the Buddhistic philosophy; and this arose in India in opposition to some part of the Vedanta.
+That is the great Kshanika Vijnāna Vāda doctrine, most difficult to understand, but most rigorously and logically worked out in the Buddhistic philosophy; and this arose in India in opposition to some part of the Vedanta.
 That had to be answered and we shall see later on how it could only be answered by Advaitism and